The Politics of Bottled Water - Why Canadian Voters Swear the Same Policies Taste Better with a Liberal Label

 Here, the ersatz Marxist critique is deployed with comic bad faith.
 The Post is owned by a hedge fund, we are told, as if this revelation alone should prompt the seizure of its presses and the sending of its writers to re-education seminars.

-This denunciation comes, of course, from people serenely untroubled by the fact that vast portions of Canadian media are directly subsidised by the federal government, or indirectly sustained by Google and Meta transfer payments—an arrangement that would have made an old-school party apparatchik weep with envy.
+This denunciation comes, of course, from people serenely untroubled by the fact that vast portions of Canadian media are directly subsidised by the federal government, or indirectly sustained by Google transfer payments—an arrangement that would have made an old-school party apparatchik weep with envy.

 Capital is wicked only when it is not obedient.